Construction is very mission-based. Every day workers show up and work toward a clear, delineated goal, reaching many minor goals along the way.

 Construction project management can look very different depending on the employer and the project type, but generally speaking, the role involves planning and facilitating building projects, first by planning how the work will be done, then by communicating, reviewing, and revising that plan.

 Project managers deal with a lot of stress caused by the constant time crunch and navigating the divergent needs of all the stakeholders and team members on a project, but seeing a project come together is a big reward.

 As part of the construction management team, a construction project manager’s job doesn’t often involve swinging a hammer, but that doesn’t mean the PM is ignorant of how the work is done.
 On a recent episode of the Construction Management Podcast, host Damien Edwards identified understanding how the trades work and how it takes them to complete a task as the number one thing he wished he knew more about when he started.

 Good communication with the general contractor, subcontractors, and owner is critical to success as a project manager, and understanding the project schedule facilitates those conversations.
 A good dose of both humility and diplomacy is also key in dealing with interpersonal conflicts and changes to the plan.
-Click here to read our top 5 components of effective leadership in construction project management.
+That’s why it’s important for construction project managers to adopt a people-first approach when dealing with team members on a project.
+Read our top 5 components of effective leadership in construction project management.

 “It’s important to manage expectations up front,” says Shane Hedmond, construction project manager and editor-in-chief of ConstructionJunkie.com .
 “Let them know, this isn’t going to be perfect, things will go wrong, but we just have to come up with a new plan and make sure everyone is aware of the new plan.”
 The key is that people feel they’re being taken seriously and not feeling left out of the loop while on the construction site.
 For tips for improving communication as a Project Manager, check out this blog.